hackeryarn/blog/content/post/rust-macros-2.md

   }
 ```

-That's a bit of odd syntax, but if you're familiar with regex, you will notice the use of `+` for denoting the type repetition.
-Let's look at this syntax in a little more detail before using it in an implementation.
+That's quite a bit of new syntax, but it all breaks down to a single new matching construct.

 ### Repetition match syntax